Last updated: 02/20/2019

 Suboxone and Subutex are the original brand name buprenorphine medications used in the treatment of opioid addictions.
 Suboxone comes in a sublingual film designed to be taken orally and dissolved under the tongue.
 It is a 4:1 ratio combination of buprenorphine/naloxone that helps to relieve the distresses of opiate withdrawal while deterring abuse and promoting abstinence from illicit opioid use and activities.

 In Suboxone, the partial opioid agonist, buprenorphine, produces long-lasting effects similar to methadone to stave off cravings and withdrawals while blocking the effects of other opioids by occupying the opioid receptors in the brain.
-According to the SAMHSA, Opioid partial agonists are drugs that activate receptors, but not to the same degree as full agonists.”
+Opioid partial agonists are drugs that activate receptors, but not to the same degree as full agonists.
 Full opioid agonists, like morphine and methadone, are able to produce sedation, euphoria, and dangerous respiratory depression in high enough amounts, but, buprenorphine reaches a ceiling at moderate doses and the effects will not increase beyond that ceiling with dosage increases.

 What is Suboxone Detoxification?